symfony/symfony-docs/service_container/service_subscribers_locators.rst

 the explicit dependency injection since services are not all meant to be ``lazy`` (see :doc:`/service_container/lazy_services`).

+This can typically be the case in your controllers, where only one action is usually called per request, and where services are used conditionnally in each of them.

-A real-world example are applications that implement the `Command pattern`_ using a CommandBus to map command handlers by Command class names and use them to handle their respective command when it is asked for::
+Another example are applications that implement the `Command pattern`_ using a CommandBus to map command handlers by Command class names and use them to handle their respective command when it is asked for::